Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ENTRYPOINT ["/usr/sbin/httpd", "-D", "FOREGROUND"]t
 ```

-### Script to build the Dockerimage Installation Script
+### Script to build the Docker Image Installation Script

-Now that the Dockerfile has been created, the script below will be used to build the Dockerimage.
+Now that the Dockerfile has been created, the script below will be used to build the Docker Image.

 ```bash
 #!/bin/bash